redgeneLauren/HTMLcourse-sample/Content/EdittedQuestionsBasicPageStructures.q.md

 /// type=SS, answer=[1]

-Which of the following correctly shows how HTML tags should be enclosed in?
+Which of the following correctly show how tags are constructed?

 - Using angle brackets `< >`.